 Please turn off cell phones, pagers and watch alarms before the performance begins.
 To receive incoming calls at (509) 853-ARTS (2787), leave your name and seat number with an usher and you will be contacted during intermission.

-Children under four years of age, including babes in arms, will not be admitted.
+All children, including babes in arms, must have a ticket in order to be admitted.
 Capitol Theatre productions are generally suitable for ages 8 and above.
 Some shows deal with mature themes and may not be appropriate for all children.
-For information on whether a particular show is suitable for your child, please see the Parental Guidelines.

 Please leave the following information with your sitter or service, so we can quickly locate you in the event of an emergency: